guipn/Mutalirc/README.md

 <pre>
 // Assuming 'cmd' is the object exported by commands.js,
-// and that tokens is an array of tokens parsed from an IRC
+// and that 'tokens' is an array of tokens parsed from an IRC
 // messsage:

 cmd[dispatcher][tokens[0]](tokens, packet);
 </pre>

+The structure above is purposefully verbose, if cluttered, so as to show the overall mechanism at work.
+The [actual implementation] [commands.js] uses more names to hide the ugly syntax.

 [public]: https://github.com/guipn/mutalirc/blob/master/dispatchers/public.js